 On April 13, 1970, Joginder and her sisters landed in Vancouver and came to Victoria to join their brothers.
 Although Joginder was still in college in India, her brothers made the decision to get her to Canada as quickly as possible because there was no one to look after her since her father passed away.

-Her husband was born, raised and educated in Delhi, India.
-But when he immigrated to Canada, his educational degrees from Delhi University were not recognized here and he had no choice but to do labour work.
-For the first five years of their life together, they had to struggle a lot, but they were lucky enough to get a lot of help and support from Joginder’s brothers.
+Joginder’s husband was born, raised and educated in Delhi, India however when he immigrated to Canada his educational degrees from Delhi University were not recognized and he had no choice but to do labour work.
+For the first five years of their life together they struggled greatly but were lucky enough to get the help and support from Joginder’s brothers.

 A few years into her marriage, Joginder began working in the hospital as a nurse’s aide.
 In her workplace, she was known as ‘Joy.’
 The nurse she worked for was from England and gave Joginder a really hard time at work, often making her feel that it was racial discrimination.
 On the positive side however, the director and all the other nurses at the hospital saw Joginder as a really valuable employee and appreciated the hard work she put in.
 She shares that although her shift used to start at 7am, but she was always there at the workplace at precisely 6.30am.

 Joginder shares that in those days the South-Asian community was not that involved as they are now.
 Indian festivals like Diwali were not celebrated.
 Still, Joginder and her family tried to be involved in the community and led a very social life.
 This is also because since her grandfather moved to Canada in 1907, their family had been here for long and knew a lot of people in the community.